- Off road parking

 Whitewells Farm Cottages

 Situated just 4 miles west of the magnificent Malvern Hills, these three linked Herefordshire holiday cottages are located in an Area of Outstanding Natural Beauty amidst ten acres of unspoilt countryside, with far-reaching views to the Malvern Hills beyond.
 These delightful Herefordshire holiday cottages have been lovingly converted from farm buildings and barns, and are uniquely furnished and decorated, retaining many original features including exposed beams, half-cruck trusses and vaulted ceilings, and are centrally heated using a bio-mass wood boiler.
-Positioned in a farmyard setting, you are encouraged to use the many seating areas created around the original farm, where you can relax and watch the owners’ ducks on the pond, enjoy a BBQ, or stroll around the owners’ two acre woodland, a perfect place for a brisk walk.
+Positioned in a farmyard setting, you are encouraged to use the many seating areas created around the original farm, where you can relax and watch the owners’ ducks on the pond and enjoy a BBQ.
 Many lovely countryside walks can be enjoyed from the doorstep of these cottages, including the Herefordshire Trail and the Worcestershire Way.
 The local village of Cradley has a Post Office and general store, and the area offers many National Trust properties, golf courses and horse racing.
 For the more energetic, outdoor activities can be enjoyed in the Forest of Dean and the beautiful Wye Valley.
 These Herefordshire holiday cottages offer something for everyone at any time of year.

 This charming medieval barn conversion offers upside down accommodation so guests can enjoy the outstanding views of the surrounding countryside.
 This Herefordshire holiday cottage has two ground floor bedrooms and a bathroom, a spacious kitchen with dining area and a large beamed sitting room.
 Note: This cottage can be booked with Refs.
 16139 and 16140, and together they accommodate 8 people.